LokeshAshapu/Meditrack/README.md

 # 🏥 MediTrack

-**MediTrack** is a secure and user-friendly web application that helps users manage their personal medical records digitally.
-With MediTrack, users can register/login, upload and store medical files, view or delete them from a personal dashboard, and even share those records with doctors via email — all within a simple and intuitive interface.
+**MediTrack** is a secure and user-friendly web application for managing personal medical records.
+It allows users to upload, organize, and share their medical documents digitally.
+Built with Node.js, Express, MongoDB, and EJS, MediTrack aims to streamline healthcare documentation for both patients and medical professionals.

 ---